carlosan1708/MasterTFM/model/classification/README.md

 Please notice this repo and code was taken from: https://github.com/karasawatakumi/pytorch-image-classification

-There has been modifications, but I have made the right acknowledgments in the documentation of the project.
+**There has been modifications**, but I have made the right acknowledgments in the documentation of the project.

 Structure of the classification follow 3 folders.
 ![Folder structure for Costa Rica Solar Panel](./structure_folder.png)